catechie/WeatherZipSearch/README.md

 # WeatherZipSearch
-Weather info queried from wuderground and presented in Android Views with animation...http response cache, Gson...
+Weather info queried from wuderground Restful webservices in json format, parsed and presented in Android Views with animation...used http response cache, Gson...

 for immediate preview for finished app, please view mp4 video: